elaforge/karya/doc/overview.md

 host VSTs and effect, and record tracks.
 You can sync with MTC and MMC to record live audio, but I haven't tested that much yet.

-Development is on OS X.  It should theoretically work on linux, but I haven't done much testing there.
+I develop on OS X.  It should theoretically work on linux, and there is a JACK backend, but I haven't done much testing there.

 As far as I know, there are no other sequencers with similar goals and features, but if there are, I'd be interested in hearing about them.